Interpretable Vertebral Fracture Quantification via Anchor-Free Landmarks Localization: Introduction

 Osteoporosis is a systemic skeletal disease manifested by low bone mass and deterioration of bone microarchitecture followed by increased bone fragility.
 The clinical manifestation of osteoporosis is the occurrence of bone fractures \citep{kanis2019european} which are common in older adults and resulted in more than two million Disability Adjusted Life Years in Europe \citep{johnell2006estimate}.
 Typically, osteoporotic fractures are localized in the spine, hip, distal forearm, and proximal humerus.

 Osteoporotic fracture risk models are becoming increasingly popular, while bone mineral density (BMD) is a major contributing factor.
-However, the prevalence and severity of vertebral compression fractures (VCFs) are predictive for the risk of new osteoporotic fractures independently of bone mineral density (BMD) measurements\cite{malgo2017value}.
+However, the prevalence and severity of vertebral compression fractures (VCFs) are predictive for the risk of new osteoporotic fractures independently of bone mineral density (BMD) measurements \citep{malgo2017value}.
 In particular, vertebrae fractures usually occur before hip fractures \citep{riggs1995worldwide} and dramatically increase the probability of the subsequent fractures \citep{klotzbuecher2000patients}; thus can be used as an early marker of osteoporosis.

 Medical imaging, such as Computed Tomography (CT), is a useful tool to identify VCFs \citep{lenchik2004diagnosis}, especially as an incidental finding.
-However, radiologists frequently miss fractures, especially if they are not specializing in musculoskeletal imaging, with the average error rate being higher than 50\% \citep{mitchell2017reporting}.
+However, radiologists usually analyze CT by navigating through axial slices as, first, computed tomography produces axial slices by design, and second, this view is sufficient to analyze the majority of pathological conditions, e.g., lung diseases.
+In contrast, vertebral fractures identification is an exception and must be analyzed in the sagittal plane.
+Multiplanar reconstructions are not generated automatically in many hospitals and require some additional manual steps from radiologists \citep{gossner2010missed}.
+As a result, radiologists frequently miss fractures, especially if they are not specializing in musculoskeletal imaging, with the average error rate being higher than 50\% \citep{mitchell2017reporting}.
 At the same time, rapidly evolving lung cancer screening programs or active usage of CT for COVID-19 diagnosis and management provide a solid basis for opportunistic screening of vertebral fractures.

 The medical image computing community thoroughly investigated fractures detection and/or classification on vertebrae-level \citep{roth2016deep,valentinitsch2019opportunistic,burns2017vertebral,antonio2018vertebra,grading-loss}, whole study-level \citep{tomita-rnn,zebra,seq-to-seq-backbone}, or jointly on both levels \citep{nicolaes-segmentation,yilmaz2021automated}, see Section \ref{sec:previous} for more details.
 Many of these approaches require prior vertebrae detection \citep{antonio2018vertebra,valentinitsch2019opportunistic,nicolaes-segmentation,grading-loss}, or spine segmentation \citep{burns2017vertebral,roth2016deep,zebra}.
 Though both problems are active areas of research with prominent results, fractured vertebrae are the most complex cases for these algorithms \citep{sekuboyina2017attention}, and even good average detection/segmentation accuracy may not be sufficient for accurate fracture estimation.
 As a result, researchers had to exclude some studies from the subsequent fracture classification due to errors in prior segmentation \citep{valentinitsch2019opportunistic}, or due to scoliosis \citep{tomita-rnn}.